VandalByte/dedsec-grub2-theme/README.md

 ```
 There you go all done.

-## 📸 Screenshot
+## 📸 Preview
 ![Screenshot](/media/screenshot.png)

 ## 💡 Fix-it Tips
-**💠  GRUB theme doesn't show up after installing the theme?**
+**⭕ GRUB theme doesn't show up after installing the theme?**

-It is mainly because of your grub configuration file ( *located at /etc/default/grub* ).
+> It is mainly because of your grub configuration file ( *located at /etc/default/grub* ).
+>

-Default grub configuration will be different for every linux distribution.
+> Default grub configuration will be different for every linux distribution.
 So inorder for this to work you will have to make some tweaks in your grub configuration file.
+>

-This is the [GRUB config](/media/mx-linux-grub-config-file.txt) file for MX Linux 19.4
+> This is the [GRUB config](/media/mx-linux-grub-config-file.txt) file for MX Linux 19.4
+>

-**[ WARNING ] : This is only for referance and not for copy-pasting since it is a Debian-based distro, yours might be different and can mess up the boot if copy-pasted.**
+> **[ WARNING ] : This is only for referance and not for copy-pasting since it is a Debian-based distro, yours might be different and can mess up the boot if copy-pasted.**

 ## 📝 License
 Made with 💖 and it's released under the **MIT** license.